renemarc/home-assistant-doomsday-clock/README.md

 Support for the [Doomsday Clock](https://en.wikipedia.org/wiki/Doomsday_Clock) from the [Bulletin of the Atomic Scientists](https://thebulletin.org/).

-Helps monitor how close humanity is to its own destruction, either through nuclear war or climate change.
+Helps monitor how close humanity is a man-made global catastrophe, its own destruction if you will, either through nuclear war or climate change.
 Useful in case egocentric psychopaths keep on playing Russian roulette with humanity's future.
-Makes a great addition to your nuclear bunker's Home Assistant build!
+Makes a great addition to your fallout shelter's Home Assistant build!

 The clock doesn't change often, at most once a year, and offers no API.
 Since we rely on web scraping of their web site the component has a goodwill throttle of 1-hour, but it would be best to set the scan interval for the sensor to 1 day (86400 seconds) or more.